 One significant roadblock is exercise selection.
-With so many muscles to account for and numerous exercises to choose from, it can be challenging to find the right combination of movements.
+Finding the right combination of movements can be challenging with so many muscles to account for and numerous exercises to choose from.
 To that end, we’ve put together this post to answer the question:

 “What are the five best exercises for the back?”

-Though it may seem simple enough, the back is comprised of over ten different muscles.
+Though it may seem simple enough, the back comprises over ten muscles.
 The ones we focus on with our training are:

 - Latissimus dorsi

 - Erector spinae

 We must carefully pick our exercises and avoid making too many similar movement patterns while disregarding the rest.

 For the most part, to train these muscles adequately, we need to perform three movements patterns:

 - A vertical pull (such as a pull-up)